blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/Information Security/Diffie-Hellman Key Exchange.md

 >[!NOTE] Considerations
 > The channel through which the messages are relayed should be tamper proof, as a man-in-the-middle could intercept the traffic and send his keys instead of the original keys to read the messages.
-> - Signal uses DH key exchange with Double Ratchet protocl
+> - Signal uses DH key exchange with Double Ratchet Algorithm
+> - As an alternative to CA certificates, one can also use Web of Trust based on asymmetric key pairs
 # Practice

 - One party generates the two numbers $g$ and $p$.